-- Improves compliance with legislative standards (which vary greatly by industry – but are quite important in food and beverage and pharmaceuticals)
+- Improves compliance with legislative standards (which vary significantly by industry – but are quite important in food and beverage and pharmaceuticals)

-- Simulate the effect on important indicators during potential redesigns.
+- Simulate the effect on essential indicators during potential redesigns.

 Recipe management can even create least-cost recipes from scratch.
 You can reuse your knowledge by using templates.
 These templates define the ingredients that can be used and the constraints on nutritional content and ingredient quantities (even for rework). – Adifo Software